-The good news is that the filling for these Slow Cooker Korean Beef Tacos is super easy to make thanks to the good old kitchen tool.
+The good news is that the filling for these Korean beef tacos is super easy to make thanks to the good old kitchen tool the slow cooker.
 While the ingredient list looks long, it’s worth finding all the stuff.

 Once you have the ingredients, the recipe couldn’t be easier and definitely ends up being a really authentic and delicious meal.

 The spicy, sweet, savory flavors of this beef filling were meant to be shoved in a taco.

 - This recipe was updated April 4, 2019 to add some new images and improve directions!

 1) Cube roast into large 2-inch chunks.
 Try to cut off any larger pieces of fat.
 Season beef well with salt and pepper.

 2) In a large skillet, add a good drizzle of oil over medium-high heat.
 Add chuck roast cubes and sear well on all sides until browned.
 Transfer browned beef pieces immediately to a slow cooker.